Ghana footballer Atsu found dead in Turkey quake rubble

 There were initial reports the former Chelsea and Newcastle player had been rescued a day after the quake, but these turned out to be false.

-His manager in Turkey, Murat Uzunmehmet, told DHA news agency on Saturday that his body had been found under the rubble in the Turkish southern province of Hatay.
+His manager in Turkey, Murat Uzunmehmet, told DHA news agency on Saturday that his body had been found under the rubble of luxury flats that crumbled in the Turkish southern province of Hatay.

 "We have reached his lifeless body.
 His belongings are still being removed.
 His phone was also found," Uzunmehmet told DHA.